xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

         Figure 4: A dead-lock of mouth states 2 and 3.

-The human can judge easily, that for both states only pattern A can occur.
-The following paragraphs, however, formally describe a precise procedure to determine the entries and the output of dead-lock states.
+In the example shown in figure 4, both states 2 and 3 only experience the effects of operation 'A'.
+For an algorithm, a formal procedure is required to determine the entries of dead-lock states.

 DEFINITION: Dead-lock state.

-    A dead-lock state is a mouth state for which there is no Accu(i) and AA(i) when algorithm 1 came to end end.
+    A dead-lock state is a mouth state 'i' which could not be resolved with algorithm 1.
+As a direct consequence, it

-      -- it has at least one unresolved entry.
+       (i)   has at least one entry with no associated 'R(p(i))'.

-      -- it depends on other dead-lock states.
+       (ii)  has entries originating from other dead-lock states.

-An entry of any mouth state, in particular a dead-lock state, is the terminal of a sequence of linear states.
-The linear states originate in a state that is part of the dead-lock state set, or not.
-If it originates in a non-dead-lock state, then the entry into the mouth state is determined, otherwise not.
-Thus,
+The first characteristic is a tautology to the fact that algorithm 1 was not able to resolve it.
+The second characteristic is a logic conclusion from the fact algorithm 1 stops only when it cannot use a dependency to resolve another.
+Thus, there must be some mutual dependency, such as 'A' depends on 'B', depends on 'C', which depends on 'A'.

+Dependencies correspond to paths of linear states between mouth states.
+If there are mutual dependencies, then, this corresponds to loops in the graph model.

-DEFINITION: Group of Dead-Lock States.
+DEFINITION: Dead-Lock Group.

-    A set of mouth states where each state 'i' from the set depends on all other states, is called a 'group of dead-lock' states.
+    A set of mouth states where each state from the set depends on all other states, is called a dead-lock group.
+As a direct consequence of mutual dependencies, each state in a dead-lock group is connected to at least one loop.

-STATEMENT:

-    An entry into a dead-lock state which is undetermined originates by a sequence of linear states from another dead-lock state.
+A dead-lock group cannot be divided into two sub-groups.
+If any two states 'i' and 'k' belong to a group of dead-locks states, then they depend on each other mutually.
+If either one belonged to a group without the other, then this group cannot be a dead-lock group.
+It would be missing a mutual dependency.

+However, there may be more than one dead-lock group where one even depends on the other.
+Consider a dead-lock group where states 'i' and 'k' are mutually dependent.
+State 'k' depends on a state 'p', but 'p' not on 'k'.
+However, 'p' is mutually dependent on 'q'.
+This is depicted in figure 6.

+                     .---->---.             .---->---.
+                  ( i )      ( k )<------( p )      ( q )
+                     '----<---'             '----<---'

+                  Figure 6: Dependent dead-lock groups.

+The 'p' an 'q' build a dead-lock group, and so does 'i' and 'k'.
+All four states do not build a dead lock group. 'i' and 'k' depend on 'p' and 'q'. however, 'p' and 'q' do not depend neither on 'i' nor on 'k'.

-If the other dead-lock state may belong to the same group of dead lock states, or to another group.
-In the case that the entry depends on the output of a dead-lock state of another group, the other group must be determined first.
+In the case that the entry depends on the output of a dead-lock state of another group, then that other group must be determined first.

+A circular
-A circular dependency, such as "group A depends on group B, depends on group C, which depends on group A", is impossible, because this would make all states of A, B, and C mutually dependent, and therefore build a group altogether.
+dependency, such as "group A depends on group B, depends on group C, which depends on group A", is impossible, because this would make all states of A, B, and C mutually dependent.
+Therefore, the states of those groups were, actually, a dead-lock group on their own.

 STATEMENT: